iamsandip-git/Final-Research-Task-Doppler-Replicadb/README.md

 You can periodically run the crawler to update new news items.

-You can also delete news from the database via the **Django admin panel**. you just calm down and run cicd to test the project in the ec2 instance run again and again.
+You can also delete news from the database via the **Django admin panel**. you just calm down and run cicd to test the project in the ec2 instance run again and again and again.